 SCHOOL YEAR PROGRAM 2018-19

-Our program is based on the International Early Years Curriculum covering all essential knowledge and skill areas in early childhood development; Jolly Phonics, a child centered program for teaching literacy through phonics; Abacus Evolve, an interactive math resource; social skills programs like Kelso’s Choice and Personal Space
+Our program is based on the International Early Years Curriculum (IEYC) covering all essential knowledge and skill areas in early childhood development;

-Each group covers one IEYC Unit of Learning in the course of 4 to 8 weeks.
-Parents are notified at the beginning of each unit what children will be learning and each Friday teachers prepare a newsletter covering activities and moments of children’s work and play at school.
-Where possible we suplement children’s learning with visits and field trips to museums, parks or the zoo.
+Each age group at ICCC covers one IEYC Unit of Learning in the course of 4 to 6 weeks.
+Parents are notified at the beginning of each unit what children will be learning.
+At the end of the week teachers prepare a newsletter covering activities and moments of children’s work and play at school.
+Where possible we supplement children’s learning with visits and field trips to museums, parks or the zoo.